Arash-Nozarinejad/analysis-tutorial/Programming Languages/Python/readme.md

 Tutorials:

-* Master Python Basics While Managing Your Money: Build a Simple Book Keeping App
+* 01 - Learn Python From Scratch by Building An App
 * *Incoming*
 * *Incoming*